dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/Sand-box-your-VMs.rst

 2. Setup Your VM Environment
 ==============

-* Well a few of these sections will be full of screenshots because it is essential for people to understand some of the networking related configurations so please bear with me since its quite necessary to put it up.
+* Well a few of these sections will be full of screen-shots because it is essential for people to understand some of the networking related configurations so please bear with me since its quite necessary to put it up.

 * Before you can start configuring your Environment you need to download some of the following stuff: